xToken/DAK/Readme.txt

 Generally lua files will not need to be edited (hopefully), but depending on your server hosting setup there is one main standout.
 Due to the way NS2 currently loads/saves files, many servers operators with servers hosted by GSP's will not have access to APPDATA, which is where NS2 loads files from.
 Because of this, there is a kCheckGameDirectory variable in the DAKLoader.lua file.
 Changing this to true will have the mod check the game directory for the DAKConfig.json file, DAKServerAdmin.json file, the mapcycle.txt, and the ReservedPlayers.json files.
-Not that the DAKSettings.json file will still be stored in appdata, as the game prevents writing to files in the game directory.
+Note that the DAKSettings.json file will still be stored in appdata, as the game prevents writing to files in the game directory.

 This mod now attempts to override the default admin system completely, and uses a different ServerAdmin.json file to accomplish this best.
 You will get messages about not having access to commands, but this can also corrected by removing/commenting the line below:
 Line 25 in Server.lua
 Script.Load("lua/ServerAdminCommands.lua")
 change to or remove-